-The BEAT Ovarian Cancer Campaign is telling women across Ireland that they can BEAT Ovarian Cancer by knowing their bodies, knowing the signs and getting help at an early stage if they have any of the following signs for 3 weeks or more:
+The BEAT Ovarian Cancer Campaign is telling women across Ireland that they can BEAT Ovarian Cancer by knowing their bodies, knowing the signs and talking to their GP at an early stage if they have any of the following signs for 3 weeks or more:

 - Bloating that is persistent and doesn’t come and go

 - Eating less and feeling full more quickly